School Committee - February 08, 2024

 So I just wanted to voice my support and appreciation that he raised that.

-I think I just had a question around last year's budget where we had a number of priorities that we couldn't fund for various reasons.
+Beyond that, I think I just had a question around last year's budget where we had a number of priorities that we couldn't fund for various reasons.

-And I think I saw some of them like the network administrator and the literacy coordinator and EL coordinator, but I just wanted to validate whether or not we, what have we incorporated from last year's priorities that we weren't able to fund and whether there's anything that was on that list that wasn't added to what we were shown.
+But I just wanted to validate whether or not we what have we incorporated from last year's priorities that we weren't able to fund and whether there's anything that was on that list that wasn't added to what we were shown.

 I hope that made sense.

-No, if you want to ask them all you can.
+No, if you want to ask them all, you can.

-the DEI training for administrators, but that's something that I just want to make sure it's kind of getting very specific, was included in our budget as well.
+Let's see.
+So my other question, I had a very specific question about the, I forget the name of the the DEI training for administrators, but that's something that I just want to make sure it's kind of getting very specific was included in our budget as well.
+So other than that, those are all my questions.

 And I think this is a really good and helpful presentation.